avitial/people-counter-app/writeup.md

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed model.
 The potential effects of each of these are as follows: the user must account for the environment where the application will be deployed as unaccounted conditions may affect model performance.
 The recommendation would be to train a model with image data of similar environments to that of the target environment, and/or set expectations for model prior to deployment (i.e. application only needs pedestrian detections during sunny days, therefore if model detects poorly in other scenarios its ok)

 As previously stated, lighting conditions could impact the model's ability to recognize objects, as it can alter objects in those frames lighter/darker.
-For example a model that has been trained to detect pedestrians on a sunny day with traffic may require different training data from a model that detects pedestrians walking sideways during the night.
-So it is important to consider lightning contitions and other possible variables that could impact a model's ability to perform detection.
+For example, a model that has been trained to detect pedestrians on a sunny day with traffic may require different training data from a model that detects pedestrians walking sideways during the night.
+So it is important to consider lightning conditions and other possible variables that could impact a model's ability to perform detection.

 Another thing to consider is the hardware ability and limitations to perform the task of each individual use case.
 A high precision model that requires high accuracy may require more compute power and compute time, so the edge device must be able to keep up with the requirements of the given use case.
 Otherwise among other things, there could be latency penalties as the edge device may take longer processing requests for inference and output results.
 So evaluating and testing the edge device for a given use case is required.